KathirvelAIDS/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Import pandas library to read csv or excel file.
+Import pandas library to read csv or excel file.
-2.Import LabelEncoder using sklearn.preprocessing library.
+Import LabelEncoder using sklearn.preprocessing library.
-3.Transform the data's using LabelEncoder.
+Transform the data's using LabelEncoder.
-4.Import decision tree regressor from sklearn.tree library to predict the values.
+Import decision tree regressor from sklearn.tree library to predict the values.
-5.Find Mean squared error and r2.
+Find Mean squared error and r2.
-6.Predict the values.
+Predict the values.
-7.End of the program
+End of the program

 ## Program:
 ```